hhovhann/Scissors-Game-Service/README.md

 - Run application with bach command from project root ./scripts/run.sh
 - Run the application from the IDEA itself

+NOTE: For controller successful testing the PostgreSQL and Redis containers should be running

 ## Software Setup and Run: Docker containers:
 - Create .env file from the root project with